WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 order: 1
 ---

 Most components you write will need some kind of JavaScript.
-While it's not _strictly_ necessary, more often than not you'll want to add JavaScript to provide logic.
-To do this you'll need to create a JavaScript `class`, and use the "Custom Elements Registry" to attach your class so the browser knows to use it.
+While it's not **strictly** necessary, more often than not you'll want to add JavaScript to provide logic.
+To do this you'll need to create a JavaScript `class`, and use the _Custom Elements Registry_ to attach your class so the browser knows to use it.

-Without the "Custom Element Registry" the browser won't know what JavaScript to associate to what elements.
+Without the _Custom Element Registry_ the browser won't know what JavaScript to associate to what elements.
 By default, whenever the browser encounters a tag it does not know, it will use the `HTMLUnknownElement` class to give it a default behaviour.
-You can tell the browser to use a different class by _defining_ the tag name in the Custom Element Registry.
+You can tell the browser to use a different class by _defining_ the tag name in the _Custom Element Registry_.
-With your own class defined, any time the browser sees the defined tag, it will set it up using the associated class.
+With your own class _defined_, any time the browser sees the defined tag, it will set it up using the _associated class_.

-To define a Custom Element, you can use the global `customElements` API.
+To define a _Custom Element_, you can use the global `customElements` API.
 You won't need to include any JavaScript libraries to use `customElements`, it's a global that already exists, like `console` or `localStorage`.
 There are two types of elements you can define:

 ## Autonomous Custom Elements

-"Autonomous Custom Elements" is a fancy way of saying that you're extending from the _base element_.
+_Autonomous Custom Elements_ is a fancy way of saying that you're extending from the _base element_.
 The base element - `HTMLElement` - doesn't have a tag, so you need to make one up.
 It also doesn't have any built in semantics, accessibility, or styling.
 In that way it's kind of like a `<div>` or `<span>` element.
 How it behaves beyond that is totally up to you.

-To define an "Autonomous Custom Element", you can call `customElements.define` giving it a tag name and a class to use.
+To define an _Autonomous Custom Element_, you can call `customElements.define` giving it a tag name and a class to use.
 The class has to extend from `HTMLElement`.
 Here's an example:

 ```js